edwardyoon/heimdallr/README.md

 # Heimdallr

-Heimdallr is a large-scale chat application server inspired by the LINE+ chat service architecture and written in Scala language based on Akka's actor model.
+Heimdallr is a large-scale chat application server inspired by the LINE+ chatting service architecture and written in Scala language based on Akka's actor model.
 It provides fault-tolerant and reliable scaling-out options, based on Redis Pubsub to support expansion from proof-of-concept to enterprise-ready solutions.
 It has been tested to be at least 100x faster than socket.io for large-scale systems.
 This project is licensed under the Apache License v2.0. https://www.apache.org/licenses/LICENSE-2.0.txt

 ## Architecture